IndexPosition/AutoSkip-TCS-iON-Videos/README.md

 ## Description

-No more manual clicks to progress through video lessons (I am just too lazy to press the next button everytime the 5-second video ends) - this script automates the process for you.
+No more manual clicks to progress through video lessons (I am just too lazy to press the next button every time the 5-second video ends) - this script automates the process for you.
 It detects the "Next" button on video pages and clicks it as soon as it becomes visible.

 ## Installation